Few weeks before, while I was sharing my React

 , it is converted to object using new Boolean(false)

 .
-This process is also called boxing (coercion of primitive value to object).Function invocation using the new
+This process is also called boxing (coercion of primitive value to object).new

 keyword to invoke a function.
 The new